auth0-samples/auth0-vue-samples/05-Authorization/README.md

 ## Getting Started

 If you haven't already done so, [sign up](https://auth0.com) for your free Auth0 account and create a new client in the [dashboard](https://manage.auth0.com).
 Find the **domain** and **client ID** from the settings area and add the URL for your application to the **Allowed Callback URLs** box.
-If you are using the server provided by the Angular CLI, that URL is `http://localhost:4200`.

 You must ensure that the APIs section is enabled in your Auth0 dashboard.
 To do so, go to the [Advanced Settings](https://manage.auth0.com/#/account/advanced) area and verify that **Enable APIs Section** is switched on.
 Next, navigate to APIs in the sidebar and create a new API.
 The identifier for your API will be required later.

-Clone the repo or download it from the Angular quickstart page in Auth0's documentation.
-Install the Angular CLI and the dependencies for the app.
+Clone the repo or download it from the Vue.js quickstart page in Auth0's documentation.

 ```bash
 cd 05-Authorization